It’s my off season from rugby, which means one thing, GAINZ.

 I’ve been obese, I’m never going back.
 And while you won’t get obese in this situation eating a small surplus I have slightly stretchy skin from being obese, so if I put on 4-5 lbs I feel it and don’t like the way I look and feel.
 So, I’m eating at maintenance and training hard, but either way its working, and I get the enjoyment of maintaining my body weight.

-Firstly, I’m making sure I take Daily Dose to cover all my health needs as micro nutrition will be more important than ever here (vitamin D, fish oil, magnesium etc, its all in Daily Dose).
+Firstly, I’m making sure I take Daily Dose and Omega 3 to cover all my health needs as micro nutrition will be more important than ever here (vitamin D, fish oil, magnesium etc, its all in these products).

 I’ve upped my caffeine dosage pre-workout, and it’s helped.
 I’m now taking around 240-300mg, which is 4-5 capsules of Caffeine tabs.
 Using tabs or drinks is key because with coffee you have no idea how much you are taking on board, it’s just guess work.
 Plus I find really high caffeine intakes from coffee leave me with a slight jittery feeling, nothing major, but still, whereas pure pharmaceutical grade caffeine is just pure focus and a high.